Wheel of Fortune (Australian game show): Champions

 At the time of going to air, champion Luke Seager (2004) was the 4th biggest winner of all time, and the second longest champion in terms of nights on air represented.
 Luke credited his longevity on the wheel (10 nights) to the fact that most newcomers to the show did not comprehend the importance of controlling the wheel.
 His reign as champion still rates amongst the highest ratings period the program has ever enjoyed.

 The longest running contestant of all time was Melissa Roberts.
-She appears in 12 shows from 1987, taking home over $50,000 in prizes.
+She appeared in twelve shows from 1987, taking home over $50,000 in prizes.